ghetzel/sysfact/README.md

     - `<srcdir>/${os.distribution}-${os.version}/${arch}`

 It is entirely possible to have the same filenames reside in multiple roots, with more-specific ones overwriting less specific versions.
 For example, the file `./any/any/.bashrc` would be copied to `~/.bashrc` first.
 If `sysfact` is being run on a 64-bit Ubuntu installation (any version), the `./ubuntu/x86_64/@.bashrc` file will be read, rendered as a template (because of the leading `@`), and overwrite the `~/.bashrc` file that was copied from before.
 This simple but powerful mechanism allows for very flexible file structures to be created that adapt to the needs of the system being configured.

+## Templated Filenames

+File and directory names themselves can also be templated by specifying values surrounded by double square brackets (`[[` and `]]`).
+The values inside the square brackets work the same way as the patterns mentioned above, including fallback values and `%`-formatting directives.

+Take a look at the source file `./ubuntu/x86_64/@.sysfact-[[os.distribution]]-[[os.version]].json`.
+There's a fair bit going on here:

+- This file will only be created on 64-bit Ubuntu hosts
+- It will be treated as a template.
+- The filename itself will _also_ be expanded.
+If run on a 64-bit Ubuntu 18.04 machine, the resulting file will be placed at `~/.sysfact-ubuntu-18.04.json`.

 ## Default Paths